ABS510/amazon-analysis/Results.md

 # General Description
 The final deliverables of our project is all written into result_midpoint.txt file in Forest->Results Directory.

 If both IDDFS and Tarjan's algorithms and BFS are executed, the output file will have three main parts, which correspond to the algorithms and traversals respectively.
+We also included one extra line at the very end that shows user input for convenience purposes.

 1. The first part will consist of N lines (depending on the input for ranking N).
 Each of these N lines represent the items with highest copurchasing index (sorted with non-increasing order).